 CPS Energy maintains "Franchise Agreements" with 31 incorporated communities in the San Antonio area.
 These Franchise Agreements permit CPS Energy to operate its facilities in these cities' streets and public ways in exchange for a franchise fee of 4.5% on electric and natural gas revenues earned within their respective municipal boundaries.
-Four of the 31 cities have elected to increase franchise fees to 5.5%, two that went into effect February 1, 2015, the third went into effect January 1, 2018, and the fourth went into effect on May 1, 2020.
+Five of the 31 cities have elected to increase franchise fees to 5.5%, two that went into effect February 1, 2015; the third went into effect January 1, 2018; the fourth went into effect on May 1, 2020; and the fifth went into effect August 1, 2021.
 Certain cities retain the ability to seek a 1% increase in their franchise fee under the applicable agreements related thereto.
-The additional 1% only applies to customers within those four jurisdictional city boundaries.
+The additional 1% only applies to customers within those five jurisdictional city boundaries.